SPSS Inc.: History

+The company maintained partnerships with Oracle Corporation and participated in US government programmes.
+In 2004, SPSS Inc. faced a securities lawsuit alleging artificial inflation of its stock price.

 IBM acquisition

-On July 28, 2009, IBM announced it was acquiring SPSS Inc. for in cash.
+On 28 July 2009, IBM announced it was acquiring SPSS Inc. for in cash.
 In January 2010, the company became "SPSS: An IBM Company".
-Complete transfer of business to IBM was done by October 1, 2010.
-By that date, SPSS: An IBM Company ceased to exist.
-IBM SPSS is now fully integrated into the IBM Corporation, and is one of two brands under IBM Software Group's Business Analytics Portfolio.
+The complete transfer of business to IBM was finalised on 1 October 2010, after which SPSS: An IBM Company ceased to exist as a separate entity.
+IBM SPSS is now integrated within IBM's Business Analytics Portfolio alongside IBM Algorithmics, IBM Cognos and IBM OpenPages.